Kingxukai/linux/Documentation/kbuild/makefiles.rst

     ccflags-y				:= -Os -D_LINUX -DBUILDING_ACPICA
     ccflags-$(CONFIG_ACPI_DEBUG)	+= -DACPI_DEBUG_OUTPUT

-  This variable is necessary because the top Makefile owns the variable $(KBUILD_CFLAGS) and uses it for compilation flags for the entire tree.
+  This variable is necessary because the woke top Makefile owns the variable $(KBUILD_CFLAGS) and uses it for compilation flags for the entire tree.